 Some of these questions are inherently economical.
 The future of Europe, for example, and how the European Union’s economies can grow again at sustainable rates.
 "There are deep-seated problems in those nations," he says.
 "And they need to focus on how they can get productivity curves to turn back up."

 "I’ve always been motivated by what I regarded as interesting questions", Kydland admits.
 And he’s known as a person who is "curious about questions in economics and encourages young people to do independent research," says Carlos Carriga, a colleague from the Federal Reserve Bank of St. Louis.
 If his students and collaborators take a moment and think, ‘Is what I’m spending my time on important?’
 Kydland feels satisfied.

 A piece of advice (sort of)

-Even though, according to Kydland, Norwegians don’t usually feel comfortable giving advice to the young, he does have a pearl of wisdom to offer: he suggests that his graduate students don’t read too much, because this might take their thinking in the direction of academic literature, and divert them from their own path.
-Kydland adds with a knowing smile, "If you come up with something that everyone thinks is wrong but you’re completely convinced it’s correct, then it could be a big deal,"
+Even though, according to Kydland, Norwegians don’t usually feel comfortable giving advice, he does have one pearl of wisdom to offer.
+He suggests that his graduate students don’t read too much.
+He thinks this might take their thinking in the direction of academic literature and divert them from their own curious and creative path.
+"If you come up with something that everyone thinks is wrong but you’re completely convinced it’s correct, then it could be a big deal," he says.